fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 3: January 3rd, 2018

+**Today's Progress:** Javascript DOM and Pig Game
+- Learned more about DOM manipulation and events
+- Setup mini project Pig Game with DOM

+**Thoughts:**
+- To be honest, didn't really pay attention on DOM and was eager to start the project.

+**Link to work:** I will push this to github at some point of the course.

 ### Day 2: January 2nd, 2018

 **Today's Progress:** How Javascript Works & working on BIL Portfolio